McMurray Library Catalog

 Welcome to the McMurray Library

-In addition to our excellent fiction and nonfiction collections, the library provides 28 networked computers with Internet access.
+In addition to our excellent fiction and nonfiction collections, the library provides 27 networked computers with Internet access.
 Along with the books, the computers function as a valuable resource in supporting students with classroom projects.
+The McMurray Library also holds a unique and extensive collection of graphic novels and comics.

 Students may have up to 10 items checked out at any one time; the loan period is three weeks.
 Students may renew materials they need for longer than three weeks; they just need to bring the book or magazine to the library in order to renew it.
 This policy helps students keep track of the materials they borrow.
 A student may check out library materials as long as he or she doesn’t have any overdue (or lost) items.
 If the student has an overdue item, it’s a simple matter of returning it or bringing it to the library to renew it in order to check out additional items.
 There are no fines for overdue books; however, students are responsible for lost or damaged materials.

-At kcls.org, four databases are useful for this research project.
+At kcls.org, two databases are useful for this research project.

 Gale Virtual Reference Library database provides reliable overviews of your topic(s).